How to Best Support your Favorite Audiobook Creators

 If a self-published author or publisher decides to publish their audiobook on all platforms instead of Audible-exclusive, they often go through the platform Findaway Voices, like Penny Reid and many other indie authors.

-Here, the audiobook publishers have more options to decide the price for their audiobook.
+Here, audiobook publishers have more options for deciding the price for their audiobooks.
 They can also control promotions and sales.
 And they can add their audiobook to library apps like Libby and Hoopla!

 Library Audiobooks

-So you can be sure that authors fully approve when you get their audiobook through your library and will be paid!
+So, rest assured that authors fully approve when you get their audiobook through a library and that they will be paid!

 So, what can you do?